IPS-Eye-White

 Was Eve's Sin a Matter of Usurping Adam's Authority?

-Many believe that Eve's sin was denying Adam his rightful role of leadership in their marriage, or usurping his authority.
-The theory of Eve's sin being that of assuming headship just because she fell for Satan's lies does not make a whit of sense, since it would mean that any married Christian woman who has ever given into temptation, is also guilty of 'usurping her husband's authority'.
-This, I am afraid, is complete nonsense.
+Many believe that Eve's sin was denying Adam his rightful role of leadership in their marriage and assuming headship by falling for Satan's lies.
+This I am afraid, does not make a whit of sense, since it would mean that any married Christian woman who has ever given into temptation is also guilty of 'usurping her husband's authority'.

 Much to the contrary!
 Eve's sin was disobedience to God and an usurping of God's authority.